-2. Who are the buying personas who need the value we provide?
+3. Who are your buying personas who need the value you provide, and exactly what are those specific value propositions which directly apply to those specific personas?

-3. How, when and where do they want to be marketed to and sold?
+4. How, when, and where do your prospects and customers want to be marketed to and sold?